Patrick Modiano: Early and personal life

 Patrick Modiano's childhood took place in a unique atmosphere.
 He was initially brought up by his maternal grandparents who taught him Flemish as his first language.
-The absence of his father, and frequently also of his mother, on tour, brought him closer to his two-year-younger brother, Rudy, who suddenly died of a disease at age 9 (Patrick Modiano dedicated his works from 1967 to 1982 to his brother).
-Recalling this tragic period in his famed memoir Un Pedigree (2005), Modiano said: "I couldn't write an autobiography, that's why I called it a 'pedigree': It's a book less on what I did than on what others, mainly my parents, did to me."
+The absence of his father, and frequently also of his mother who went on tour, brought him closer to his brother, Rudy, who was two years younger and died of a disease at age 9.
+Patrick Modiano dedicated his works from 1967 to 1982 to Rudy.
+Recalling this tragic period in his memoir Un Pedigree (2005), Modiano said: "I couldn't write an autobiography, that's why I called it a 'pedigree': It's a book less on what I did than on what others, mainly my parents, did to me."

 As a child, Modiano studied at the École du Montcel primary school in Jouy-en-Josas, at the Collège Saint-Joseph de Thônes in Haute-Savoie, and then at the Lycée Henri-IV high school in Paris.
 While he was at Henri-IV, he took geometry lessons from writer Raymond Queneau, who was a friend of Modiano's mother.
 He received his baccalauréat in Annecy in 1964.
-He was enrolled by his father in hypokhâgne against his will and soon stopped attending classes.
-In 1965, he enrolled at the Sorbonne in order to get a college deferment to draft, but did not get any degree.
+His father enrolled him in hypokhâgne against his will and he soon stopped attending classes.
+In 1965, he enrolled at the Sorbonne to qualify for a college deferment from the military draft, but did not obtain a degree.